kubernetes/community/keps/sig-network/0031-20181109-multicast-support.md

 Currently, support for IP multicast traffic on the pod network is entirely undefined, with no multicast-related behavior being either required or forbidden, and different plugins offering different functionality.

-This KEP aims to standardize things.
+This KEP aims first to clarify the default behavior (that the pod network should not carry multicast traffic unless configured to so), and second, to define a way for a user to indicate that an application does require multicast support, when running under a network plugin that supports multicast.

 ## Motivation